 Planning a spring makeover in your home?
-You’ll want to know the paint colours that are going to be big next year.
-Thankfully, the Mylands Paint Spring 2020 colour trends have just been announced – and they’re singing the blues in four contrasting tones, from bright and bold through to soft neutrals.
+You'll want to know the paint colors that are going to be big next year.
+Thankfully, the Mylands Paint Spring 2020 color trends have just been announced - and they're singing the blues in four contrasting tones, from bright and bold through to soft neutrals.

 Britain’s oldest family-run paint manufacturer, Mylands’ used its in-house colour experts to carefully curate the palette to reflect the versatility and perennial popularity of blue –from the understated calm of Walpole’s off-white with soft blue-green tones, to the high-impact electric blue of FTT 018.

 Blues give a fresh feel to a space and evoke feelings of calm.
 Often thought of a cool colour, Mylands’ blues will bring warmth to a space through the soft tones and depth of pigments.
 Each color can be used on its own or combined with any others within the palette for a harmonious and sophisticated interior.
 They can also be used with contrasting pinks, greens or greys for a layered look.